Startup Pricing Tips That Could Save Your Business

 What are they already paying for similar products on the market?

-Where does your product fit into the market?
+How does your offering position in the market?